t-test for independent samples

 - Measuring the weight of a person before and after a certain diet.

-2. The variables must be metric scaled
+2. The variables are interval scaled

 For the t-test for independent samples, the mean value of the sample must be calculated, this is only meaningful if the variable is metric scaled.